 All NFTs will be issued on and be manipulated via the WAX blockchain only.
 The issuing wallet is dags.bricks.

 Players will need to register for a WAX wallet.
-It's free and easy!
+It's cheap and easy!
 You'll need to load it up with some WAX tokens.
 The easy but more expensive route is to get some directly via WAX's preferred partners (shown on screen).
 The cheaper but more complicated way involved sending some USD to an exchange, buying WAX, and then sending to your wallet.

 The next step is to join the Discord so you can be in the know about when drops happens, how to 'build', special events, etc. 'Drops' are specific times when packs can be bought firsthand.
 Pack sales may be limited.
 You will be able to open your packs after a predetermined time and see your pieces.
 Pieces and packs can also be bought on the secondary market though packs may be more expensive that way.
-LEGO pieces can be collected and then blended to create an NFT of a piece of my artwork.
+Building pieces can be collected and then blended to create an NFT of a piece of my artwork.

 Pieces are the basis of the entire project.
 Pieces are all based on the offerings of the LEGO Company.
 All pieces chosen will be those whose copyrights have expired so as not to infringe directly on any IP.